cameronhill1/Skill-of-Living/recs.md

 ### Anime

-Classic Gibhli films, Your Name (Kimi No Na Wa), Weathering With You (Tenki No Ko), Your Lie in April (Watashi No Uso), A Silent Voice (Koe No Katachi), Lost Song (Rosuto Songu), Wolf Children (Ōkami Kodomo no Ame to Yuki), OG Pokémon
+Classic Gibhli films, Your Name (Kimi No Na Wa), I Want To Eat Your Pancreas (Kimi no Suizō o Tabetai), Weathering With You (Tenki No Ko), Your Lie in April (Watashi No Uso), A Silent Voice (Koe No Katachi), Lost Song (Rosuto Songu), Wolf Children (Ōkami Kodomo no Ame to Yuki), OG Pokémon